AdamWongCH/analytics-thinking/1-Introduction/lesson.md

 Data is:
 > Raw, unprocessed facts without context.

-Only when we organise and interpret data does it become useful.
+Without interpretation, data does not support decision-making.

 ---

-## What is Information?
+## From Data to Information

 When data is processed and given context, it becomes **information**.